Maaz-24503/Maaz-24503/README.md

 # Hi, I'm Maaz 👋

-I'm an associate software engineer with a passion for theoretical computer science.
+I'm software engineer with a passion for theoretical computer science.
 I have worked with:

 ### Languages:
 <p>